warut-vijit/ms-exe/README.md

 major.minor.build-stage

-Major numbers are reserved for finalized versions (i.e., the full game) and significant jumps in functionality.
+Major numbers are reserved for finalized versions (i.e., the public release of the full game) and significant jumps in functionality.

 Minor numbers are reserved for smaller changes, such as small feature additions or script changes.